 The quantity of XX-INCH PVC CONDUIT will be measured per linear foot, in place and operational, as shown on the contract drawings and as directed by the engineer.

-The quantity of TRAFFIC SIGNAL INSTALLATION (LOCATION) will be measured per lump sum, as shown on the traffic signal plan sheets and details by location, and as directed by the Engineer.
+The quantity of TRAFFIC SIGNAL ASSEMBLY (LOCATION) will be measured per lump sum, as shown on the traffic signal plan sheets and details by location, and as directed by the Engineer.

-The quantity of P30 PULL BOX will be measured per each, in place and operational, as shown on the contract drawings and as directed by the engineer.
+The quantity of (TYPE) PULL BOX WITH NON-CONDUCTIVE LID will be measured per each, in place and operational, as shown on the contract drawings and as directed by the engineer.

-The quantity of Solar Pedestrian Crosswalk Flashing Beacon will be measured per each, installed as a single unit or part of a system, in place and operational, as shown on the contract drawings and as directed by the engineer.

 [Note to spec. writer and consultant: verify that items on traffic signal sheets are specific to the traffic signal lump sum.
 Items not paid for under traffic signal lump sum must be shaded back on TS sheets.

-The quantity of (POWER) WATT STREET LIGHT ASSEMBLY and FOUNDATION will be measured per each, in place and operational, as shown on the contract drawings and as directed by the Engineer.
+The quantity of INSTALL X GAUGE STREET LIGHT POLE ASSEMBLY, X FOOT ARM, XX LUMEN LED LUMINAIRE and FOUNDATION will be measured per each, in place and operational, as shown on the contract drawings and as directed by the Engineer.

+The quantity of XX-INCH CONDUIT (CFO) will be measured per linear foot as follows, in place and operational, as shown on the contract drawings and as directed by the engineer:

+(A) From center to center of pull boxes.

+(B) From edge of foundation to center of pull box.

+(C) From edge to edge of foundation.

+(D) From end of conduit to center of pull box or foundation.

+(E) From end to end of conduit when no pull boxes are used.

+The quantity of TELECOM CABINET (POLE MOUNTED) will be measured per each, in place and operational, as shown on the contract drawings and as directed by the engineer.

-The quantity of TELECOM CABINET will be measured per each, in place and operational, as shown on the contract drawings and as directed by the engineer.
+The quantity of TELECOM CABINET (GROUND MOUNTED) will be measured per each, in place and operational, as shown on the contract drawings and as directed by the engineer.

 The quantity of TYPE 200 SPLICE VAULT will be measured per each, in place and operational, as shown on the contract drawings and as directed by the engineer.

-The quantity of HERCULINE TRACEABLE PULL TAPE will be measured per linear foot, in place and operational, as shown on the contract drawings and as directed by the engineer.
+The quantity of P30 PULL BOX will be measured per each, in place and operational, as shown on the contract drawings and as directed by the engineer.

 BASIS OF PAYMENT